 1. The cable-management arm must be installed on the right side of the server, when you are facing it from the rear.
 The following figure shows it being installed on the right side.
-Connect one end of the support arm (A) to the right slide rail (1) so that you can swing the other end of the support arm (2) toward the left side of the rack.
+Connect one end of the support arm (1) to the right slide rail so that you can swing the other end of the support arm (2) toward the left side of the rack.

-Figure 10.
+Figure 11.
 Support arm connection

-2. Locate the hole at the bottom inside corner of the L-shaped cable-management stop bracket (B).
+2. Locate the hole at the bottom inside corner of the L-shaped cable-management stop bracket (1).
 Position the unattached end of the support arm so that the locking tab on the underside of its tip aligns with the bracket hole.
-Insert the tab into the hole (1) and turn the bracket (2) to secure it to the support arm.
+Insert the tab into the hole and turn the bracket (2) to secure it to the support arm.

-Figure 11.
+Figure 12.
 Cable-management stop bracket secured to the support arm

-3. To attach the other side of the support arm to the backside of the slide rail, pull the pin out (1), and then slide the bracket (B) into the left slide rail (2).
+3. To attach the other side of the support arm to the rear of the slide rail, pull the pin out (1), and then slide the bracket (2) into the left slide rail.

-Figure 12.
-Pin extended, bracket installed into slide rail
+Figure 13.
+Pin extended with bracket installed into slide rail

-4. Slide the extension bracket (E) into the right slide rail (2).
-Push the bracket into the slide rail until the spring-loaded latch snaps into place.
+4. Pull out the mounting bracket pin (1) and slide the mounting bracket (2) into the right slide rail.
+Push the bracket into the slide rail until the spring-loaded pin snaps into place.